-When stocks of military equipment have fallen below established inventory levels or have been exhausted, the Department may order pre-approved military equipment items in order to replenish maximum-approved stock levels through with annual City Council approval pursuant to City of Fairfield Municipal Code section 31.1.5.
+When stocks of military equipment have reached significantly low levels or have been exhausted, the Department may order up to 25% of stock in a calendar year without City Council approval to maintain essential availability for the Department's needs.
 The Department is authorized to acquire additional stock of items listed here from other law enforcement agencies or CalOES in the event of an emergency when approved by the Chief of Police or designee.